-Put simply, SEO (Search Engine Optimization) involves doing things to make search engines like your site more.
+Put simply, SEO (Search Engine Optimization) involves doing things to make search engines (GOOGLE) like your site more.

 What is SEO?
 Why would you want the search engines to like your site more?
 Because then, when people are googling or searching for topics you write about, the search engines will be more likely to suggest your site as a place to go for the information (above others who talk about the same topics).

 Any designer worth his/her salt should include implementation of Google Analytics in a proposal for your website design and implementation.
 Hosting services provide statistic software, but I haven’t seen many that go as deep or be as helpful as Google Analytics.

 Web design is an evolving process that is informed by market response.
 Using site wide analytics, you can make better decisions on changes needed to increase customer engagement and conversions to sales.

 It might seem obvious, but one of the best ways to promote your website is through print.
 Make sure your website is prominently displayed on your business card, letterhead and any other marketing collateral you use.

 Direct mail can be a huge factor in driving visitors to your site.
 USPS’ Every Door Direct Mailing gives you the ability to individual basis with your target market and customer base through print.